vermont42/Podcasts/README.md

 ![Podcasts](podcasts.png "Some Podcasts, as Seen in iCatcher")

-The following is a list of podcasts of interest to iOS developers.
-Frequencies are approximate.
+The following is a list of podcasts of interest to iOS developers and other habitués of the Apple ecosystem.

+Podcast frequencies are approximate.
 Average length is of the past three episodes.

 Corrections and suggestions are welcome.

 ### Accidental Tech Podcast
 * Description: A Perl developer and two iOS developers discuss news from the Apple ecosystem and [other](http://automobiles.honda.com/accord-sedan) topics.